as of 8/25/2018

 Cumberland River, KY:

-The water release has backed down to offer wadable windows and the fishing has been good.
-Try your best to float and find fish that aren’t heavily pressured at access points.
+The water release has backed down to offer wadable water and the fishing has been good.
+Try your best to float and find fish that aren’t heavily pressured at access points. (flies; Purple zebras, Chicago flies, rainbow warriors, small dries, soft hackles and purple prince nymphs).

 The generation schedule has finally backed down to offer plentiful wading opportunities, be cautious of generator starting up with fall rains.
-Blue wings should be abundant and keep any eye out for an fall caddis hatch.
+Blue wings should be abundant and keep any eye out for a caddis hatch when cloudy and sulphurs in the afternoon.

 Water level has been good and so has the fishing.
 Smallmouth is rocking down low and trout up top have been on caddis early and sulphurs in the afternoon.

 South Holston and Watauga Rivers:

 The generation schedule has been good lately and so has the fishing.
-Be looking for caddis and midges coming off in the afternoon.
+Midges, BWO’s, sulphurs, and make sure to have plenty of split back nymphs.

-The generation schedule has been good for morning fishing.
+The generation schedule has been fair but keep an eye for day-to-day changes.
 Midges are working well, white and gray buggers have been a go-to for early morning streamer swinging.

 J. Percy Priest Lake: